ajnyga/mostRead/README.md

-Most Read Articles last week block plugin
+Most Read Articles block plugin
 ===========
 Plug-in for version 3.1.2+ of OJS.
 v.
 1.0.0.1
 ------------

-Plugin for the creation of a “most read articles” section in the OJS frontend sidebar v.
-3.
+Plugin for the creation of a “most read articles” section in the OJS3 frontend sidebar.

 Functionality
 -------------